Zebraloew/klubzmer-cms/readme.md

 # Current Task
 - [ ] listCreator is in progress — check for bugs
   - ✅ listCreator is working
-  - [ ] add save to file function
+  - [x] add save to file function
+  - [ ] add video preview
+  - [ ] visual order: save button placement or autosave
 - [ ] placing youtube id reader for preview images

 # Ideas
-- [ ] fixed music player
+- [ ] fixed music player like soundcloud

 # Hi
-Sooo this is my little CMS micro project, that aims to circumvent wordpress. is is going great so far.
+Sooo this is my little CMS micro project, that aims to circumvent wordpress. it is going great so far.
 GPT is big help

 # ACHIEVEMENTS